Mitchell Aubusson: Background

-Aubusson was born in Sydney, New South Wales, Australia.

 While attending Xavier Catholic College Ballina in 2005, Aubusson played for the Australian Schoolboys team.

-He is the younger brother of James Aubusson, who also played for the Sydney Roosters.

 Career

 Aubusson played in the 2006 NSW Cup grand final for Newtown, who were the feeder club for the Sydney Roosters at the time.
 Newtown would lose the final 20-19 against Parramatta at Stadium Australia.

-Aubusson made his first grade debut for the Sydney Roosters in round 1 of the 2007 NRL season against archrivals South Sydney at the Sydney Football Stadium.
-In the 2008 NRL season, Aubusson was part of the Sydney Roosters side which qualified for the finals but were eliminated by the New Zealand Warriors.

 In the 2009 NRL season, Aubusson played 17 games as the club finished last on the table for the first time since 1966.

-Aubusson played in the 2010 NRL Grand Final, against St. George Illawarra scoring a try in the Roosters' 32–8 loss.

-Aubusson also played for the Sydney Roosters in the 2013 NRL Grand Final against Manly which the Roosters won 26–18.
-Early in the second half Aubusson tackled Jamie Lyon without the ball, giving Manly a penalty try.

 Aubusson was part of the Roosters' sides who won 3 consecutive minor premierships in 2013, 2014 and 2015 but failed to reach the grand final in the latter two seasons.
 In 2017, Aubusson made 25 appearances for the club as the Roosters made the preliminary final but fell short of a grand final appearance losing to North Queensland 29–16.
 In 2018, Aubusson was part of the side that won its fourth Minor Premiership in six years.
 Aubusson then played in the 2018 NRL Grand Final in which the Sydney Roosters defeated Melbourne 21-6 winning their 14th premiership and Aubusson's second.